SamSchultz-bit/project-4-team-2/README.md

 6. Create pipeline
 7. Prepare and train test sets
 8. Run classification models
-9. Make adjustments to optimize models and rerun
+9. Make optimizations to best model and rerun

-### Models Used:
+### Models Tested:
 Random Forest: "Ensemble of decision trees.
 Each tree is built with randomness to improve generalization and reduce overfitting.
 Used for both classification and regression."

 Logistic Regression: "Linear model predicting probabilities for binary classification.
 Extends to multinomial logistic regression for multiple classes."